WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 17. What are promises in Node.js?

 - Promises in Node.js are objects that handle asynchronous operations, providing a cleaner alternative to callback functions.

+## 18. What is event-driven programming in Node.js?

+- Event-driven programming synchronizes multiple events using event loops and callback functions to simplify program flow.